kdheepak/kdheepak.github.io/content/23-technical_writing.md

 <!-- BEGIN SLIDES -->

 That said, the markup language is a bit too heavy for notetaking, and not particularly readable.
-Take for example the syntax for a creating a section, a subsection and list of items with some bold and italic elements.
+For example, take a look at the syntax for a creating a section, a subsection and list of items with some bold and italic elements.

     \section{Section Name}
     This is text in the section